brianhdk/integration-service/README.md

 The code above registers all public classes in the same namespace as "M1434484967_AddCustomTableToCustomDb" to have their *Up()*-method invoked against a SQL Server referenced from the **ConnectionString** instance *customDb*.

 The code also creates a custom database connection.
-See [How to Setup connection to custom database](#how-to-setup-connection-to-custom-database) for more information about this topic.
+See [How to Setup connection to a custom database](#how-to-setup-connection-to-a-custom-database) for more information about this topic.

 ```c#
 using System;